NairobiSheikh/IG-loginpage/README.md

 # IG-loginpage
-This is a front-end mockup of instagram long-in page.
+This is a front-end mockup application of instagram long-in page.

+## Comper the two
+//img of the two

+## What to expect
+It will be a responsive log-in page; That works well in mobile and all screen size.